Available support

 Laboratory, studio, practical, field-based, professional skills and placement activities

-• If you are expected to undertake precisely defined tasks and experiments, you will be provided with detailed instructions ahead of time in order that you can familiarise yourself with what is required.
+• If students are expected to undertake precisely defined tasks and experiments, they will be provided with detailed instructions ahead of time in order that they can familiarise themselves with what is required.
+This allows students time to adequately prepare and to identify any potential barriers or difficulties with tasks so they can request support if required.

-• You will be given sufficient time to take notes during explanations and demonstrations of activities, and for you to formulate or respond to questions.
+• Students will be given sufficient time to take notes during explanations and demonstrations of activities, and to formulate responses and respond to questions.
+This benefits students who are D/deaf or students with processing or concentration difficulties.

 • Study support